treeverse/lakeFS/docs/cloud/unity-delta-sharing.md

 ### 1. Collect data and initial setup

-* Select a "Delta Sharing configuration URL".
+* Select a `Delta Sharing configuration URL`.
 This is a single location on lakeFS to hold the top-level configuration of lakeFS Delta Sharing across all repositories of your organization.
 Typically, it will have the form `lakefs://REPO/main/lakefs_delta_sharing.yaml` for one of your repositories.
-A longer path may be obviously be supplied.
-However, we do recommend keeping it on the `main` branch, as this object represents state for the entire installation.
+A longer path may be supplied - however, we do recommend keeping it on the `main` branch, as this object represents state for the entire installation.

 * Create a user `lakefs-delta-sharing-service` for lakeFS Delta Sharing, and an access key for that user.
 It should have at least read permissions for